gorango/flowcraft/docs/api-reference/workflow.md

 These methods are designed to be overridden in your custom `Node` subclasses.

-- `async prep(args: NodeArgs): Promise<PrepRes>`: Prepares data for execution.
+- `async prep(args: NodeArgs<void, void, TParams>): Promise<PrepRes>`: Prepares data for execution.
 Runs before `exec`.
 Ideal for reading from the context.
-- `async exec(args: NodeArgs<PrepRes>): Promise<ExecRes>`: Performs the core, isolated logic.
+- `async exec(args: NodeArgs<PrepRes, void, TParams>): Promise<ExecRes>`: Performs the core, isolated logic.
 Its result is passed to `post`.
 This is the only phase that is retried on failure.
-- `async post(args: NodeArgs<PrepRes, ExecRes>): Promise<PostRes>`: Processes results and determines the next step.
+- `async post(args: NodeArgs<PrepRes, ExecRes, TParams>): Promise<PostRes>`: Processes results and determines the next step.
 Runs after `exec`.
 Ideal for writing to the context.
 Should return an action string.
 The default return is `DEFAULT_ACTION`.
-- `async execFallback(args: NodeArgs<PrepRes>): Promise<ExecRes>`: Runs if all `exec` retries fail.
+- `async execFallback(args: NodeArgs<PrepRes, void, TParams>): Promise<ExecRes>`: Runs if all `exec` retries fail.
 If not implemented, the error will be re-thrown.

 ### Fluent API Methods